-Pink is definitely considered a feminine color.
+Pink is most often considered a feminine color.
 Baby girls are often dressed in pink, and pre-teen and teen girls often choose pink as one of their favorite colors.

-In today’s culture it’s not uncommon to see males between the ages of approximately 15 and 35 wearing pink, usually in the form of a pink shirt (and an occasional upturned collar).
+It’s not uncommon to see young men (often between the ages of 15 and 35) wearing pink, usually in the form of a pink shirt, with the occasional upturned collar.

 This seems to be a cultural expression of innate confidence and/or sensitivity.

 Pink in society: The Pink Panther is a famous cartoon character that first appeared in 1963.
 Although the Pink Panther’s popularity has waned over the years, it’s still a classic example of how distinctive color can make all the difference.

 Pink is also used quite a bit during the month of February and valentines day.
 Not quite as serious as red, pink is the perfect color for flirtation and infatuation, as shown in millions of pink candy hearts, cards, and other valentine’s day gifts.

 In addition, pink has been the symbol for Breast Cancer Awareness as a pink ribbon since the early nineties.